-Because retail insurance professionals don’t pay anything out of their own pocket for the service their wholesale insurance broker provides it’s free, right?
+Because retail insurance agents don’t pay anything out of their own pocket for their wholesaler the service is free, right?
 Wrong.
-While it is true that commissions and fees are paid by the insured, retailers actually do pay for their wholesale insurance brokers in various ways.
+While it is true that commissions and fees are paid by the insured, the reality is that retailers do pay for their wholesale insurance brokers in various ways.
 The irony is that a great wholesaler ultimately costs you a whole lot less than a bad one.

-- The most obvious way you pay for your wholesaler is via retained commission.
+The most obvious way you pay for your wholesaler is via retained commission.
 Insurance companies typically pay the wholesale insurance broker a fixed gross commission percentage for the policies they place.
-The more commission the wholesale broker retains, the less the retailer gets.
-Every unfair commission split equates to a payment the retailer makes for their wholesaler broker.
-Retail insurance professionals should know how much commission their wholesale broker is keeping on every placement.
+The more commission the wholesale broker retains, the less you get.
+Every unfair commission split equates to a payment you make to your wholesaler broker.
+You deserve to know how much commission your wholesale broker is keeping on every placement.

-- In addition to retaining commission, wholesaler brokers typically charge at least one type of fee to bolster their income.
+In addition to retaining commission, wholesaler brokers typically charge at least one type of fee to bolster their income.
 These fees are often $500 – $1,000 and sometimes much, much more.
-The greater the fee charged by the wholesale broker the less able the retailer is to charge a fee they feel is appropriate for the value they add for their clients.
-Worse yet, anything over a reasonable wholesale broker fee is very visible on the dec page and so will make that client a target for the retailer’s competition.
-Retailer’s pay when their wholesale broker’s fees are too high.
+The greater the fee charged by the wholesale broker the less able you are to charge a fee you feel is appropriate for the value you add for your clients.
+Worse yet, anything over a reasonable wholesale broker fee is very visible on the dec page and so will make that client a target for your competition.
+You pay when your wholesale broker’s fees are too high.

 Poor service might not be something you’re paying for directly, but it certainly costs you something.
 Good service is easy to talk about but difficult to deliver day in and day out.
-And yet as the wholesale broker’s customer, consistently good service is exactly what the retailer should get.
-Every time a retailer does not get the service they need they are less able to provide good service for your clients.
+As the wholesaler’s customer, consistently good service is exactly what you should get.
+Every time you do not get the service you need you are less able to provide good service for your clients.
 Everyone’s stress level rises, and everyone but the wholesaler pays for it.

-- And how about managing expectations?
-In my view one of the most important things I do as a specialty wholesale broker is manage my retail customer’s expectations.
+One of the most important things I do as a specialty wholesale broker is managing my retail customer’s expectations.
 The same is true for you when working with an insured.
-It all comes from upstream: If the retailer’s expectations are not managed by their wholesale broker they are unable to manage the expectations of their clients.
+It all comes from upstream: If the retailer’s expectations are not managed by their wholesale broker, then the retailer is unable to manage the expectations of their clients.
 A wholesaler should never make you look bad to your clients, and when they do, it costs you.

-- Finally, retail insurance professionals pay when their wholesale broker makes mistakes, and as medical professional liability specialists, we see the same thing happen time and time again.
-Just because a wholesale broker has access to a handful of insurance companies that write, for example, medical professional liability it doesn’t mean they are med-mal experts.
-If a wholesale broker is unfamiliar with such a complicated and volatile product line they are going to make mistakes on those placements.
-When that happens the retailer will pay by losing a client or, worse yet, by being involved in a costly E&O claim.
+Finally, you pay when your wholesale broker makes mistakes, and as medical professional liability specialists, we see the same thing happen time and time again.
+Just because a wholesale broker has access to insurance companies that write medical professional liability it doesn’t mean they are med-mal experts.
+If a wholesale broker is unfamiliar with such a complicated and volatile product line, they are going to make mistakes on those placements.
+When that happens, you pay by losing a client or, worse yet, by being involved in a costly E&O claim.

-A good wholesale insurance broker should be more than an access point to markets the retail insurance professional can’t get to on their own.
-They should compensate their retail customer fairly, provide them with solid service, manage their expectations and have expertise in the product they are placing on the retail agent’s behalf.
+A good wholesale insurance broker should be more than an access point to insurance companies you can’t get to on your own.
+They should compensate you fairly, provide you with solid service, manage your expectations, and have expertise in the product they are placing on your behalf.
 In short, they should be an expert consultant and dependable business partner.

 One thing is for sure – a great wholesaler will ultimately cost you a whole lot less than a bad one.
 When it comes to your medical professional liability placements, are you paying too much?